 Let your doctor know if you feel sick or have a fever just before surgery.
 You may need to delay the procedure to protect your health.

 Eat a good diet of high-fiber foods and drink plenty of water in the weeks before surgery.
 Just before surgery, you may need to stick to a liquid diet of clear fluids (broth, clear juice, water).
 You also may need to take a laxative to clear your bowels.

-Make sure that you do not eat or drink in the hours before the surgery (after midnight).
+Don’t eat or drink before the surgery (starting at midnight the night before).
 Food can cause complications with your anesthesia.
 This may lengthen your stay in the hospital.